Library Documentation

 extend

-extend :: from -> container -> container where (As-Sequence from element) (Extend container element)
+extend :: left -> (right :: container) -> container where (As-Sequence left element) (Extend container element)

 external